0xGingi/phantom/README.md

 ## Debug Output

-PhantomEditor includes a debug output area that displays information about key presses, cursor position, and the results of operations like saving files.
+phantom includes a debug output area that displays information about key presses, cursor position, and the results of operations like saving files.